DCAN-Labs/cifti-connectivity/README.md

 ### Expected Naming Convention for Input Imaging Data
 This wrapper processes dense (`dtseries`) or parcellated (`ptseries`) time series data.
 For dtseries, each subject session is expected to have one file following the naming convention `XXXXX_Atlas.dtseries.nii`.
 Smoothing will create an additional dtseries called `XXXX_Atlas_SMOOTHED.dtseries.nii`.

+The wrapper expects file naming conventions to follow BIDS specifications.
+So, every file must have a different name.
+If multiple files have the same name, then they will collide and all but one of their output files will be overwritten.

+When run in `matrix` mode with the `--make-conn-conc` flag, the wrapper will create a `.conc` file listing the paths to the connectivity matrix files.
+It will automatically generate the filename, and this filename depends on several parameters (including `series-file`, `--fd-threshold`, and `--motion`).
+So a `.conc` file made from a run with specific values of those parameters may not work for runs with other values of those parameters.
+Changing the name of the `.conc` file may fix this problem.

 ## Usage

 ### Modes